Vauxhall Crossland X review - Reliability and safety

 All cars come with various safety systems such as lane departure warning and traffic sign recognition.
 Cruise control, ABS and tyre pressure monitoring are also included, while further up the range you’ll find switchable ESP and front and rear parking sensors.

-Reliability shouldn’t be too much of a concern as the Crossland X uses plenty of tried and tested parts.
-Vauxhall’s showing in our annual Driver Power owner satisfaction survey was less pleasing, however, with the brand finishing 29th overall.
+Reliability shouldn’t be too much of a concern as the Crossland X uses plenty of tried and tested parts, although Vauxhall’s showing in our annual Driver Power owner satisfaction survey was less pleasing, with the brand finishing 29th out of 30 manufacturers.

 Vauxhall used to offer a lifetime warranty on its cars, limited to the first owner.
 However, it has subsequently scrapped the plan, as the way in which many people buy cars has seen customers chop and change models much more frequently.
 As a result, all Crossland X models come with a standardised three-year/60,000-mile warranty.
 Owners can extend this for an additional fee.